 If I don't give my partner the respect she or he deserves, someone else will.
 Same applies to my friends and colleagues.

 If I don't establish my own opinion, the media, religion or other people will do it for me.

 The question is, will be I okay with how it's done?
 Will I be disappointed in myself when I see someone else living out my dream?
 Will I look back on my life and see missed opportunities and wasted time?

 One of my favorite articles from Tim Urban, the author of WaitButWhy, is relevant here.
 Below is a graphic that represents a 90-Year human life in weeks.
 Every box stands for one week in your life, assuming your life span is 90 years.

 It's kinda crazy to look at it this way.
 You can see each individual week in your life right there, on this single image.
 Every time you're alive one week, you can basically cross out one of these boxes.

-And while starring at this image is already terrifying enough, knowing that someone else is trying to cross out these boxes for you makes me even more motivated to get right back to living my life to the fullest.
+And while staring at this image is already terrifying enough, knowing that someone else is trying to cross out these boxes for me makes me even more motivated to get right back to living my life to the fullest.
 The way I want.

 Hi, I'm Tobias, a German designer living in New York.
 I'm the author of this blog, nice to meet you!